 Blackthorn joined Watsi on November 4th, 2021.
-Six months ago, Blackthorn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Blackthorn's most recent donation supported Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.
+One year ago, Blackthorn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Blackthorn's most recent donation supported Somethea, a 12-year-old from Cambodia, to fund surgery to regain the use of his hand.